Trusted WordPress tutorials, when you need them most.

 Translating menus

-Don’t forget to click on the Save Menu button to save your menu.
+Don’t forget to click the ‘Save Menu’ button to keep your progress.

 Translating Themes, Plugins, & Other Text with WPML

-WPML multilingual CMS allows you to choose between official translations of themes and plugins or use its own string translator.
+WPML Multilingual CMS allows you to choose between official translations of themes and plugins or use its own string translator.

 Translate plugins and themes

-By default, you will see the option to automatically load theme’s .mo file using load_textdomain.
+By default, you will see the option to automatically load the theme’s .mo file using load_textdomain.
 You can check this option to download theme translation files.

-This works only with themes downloaded from the WordPress.org theme directory.
+Please note that this works only with themes downloaded from the WordPress.org theme directory.

 translate strings